Guaranteed Rural Housing

 - Fixed-rate Cash servicing-retained

 - MultiLender Swap

-- Sellers must refer to Guide Exhibit 19 and/or their negotiated terms of business for delivery fees applicable for these mortgages.
+- Sellers must refer to Guide Exhibit 19 and/or their negotiated terms of business for credit fees in price applicable for these mortgages.

-- Delivery fees are paid according to the delivery fee provisions stated in Guide Section 6303.
+- Credit fees in price are paid according to the credit fee in price provisions stated in Guide Section 6303.

 |Special Delivery Requirements